 This adoption agency is over 125 years old, making it a mainstay in the adoption community with a reputation for quality interactions.
 While headquartered in Texas, the agency has offices around the country and can work with any state where cooperating home studies are available.
 On the down side, this agency's long history and great reputation means they do charge a bit more than some others do, but their resources and history of support make that investment worth it for many families.

 American Adoptions is able to handle adoptions in every state except New York and New Jersey.
 This agency is fully licensed and has a wide range of resources available to both birth parents and adoptive parents.
-Completing over 300 adoptions each year, this agency has the experience needed to match families and complete adoptions while providing support throughout the process.
+Completing over 300 adoptions each year, this agency has the experience needed to connect families and complete adoptions while providing support throughout the process.

 Spence-Chapin has been connecting families through adoption since 1908, making it one of the longest established adoption agencies in the country.
 This agency is known for their commitment to follow-through for the adoptive family, adoptee, and birthmother, and for being adoption advocates for fair adoption laws throughout the years.
 They have also long worked to serve all kinds of families, making them a common choice for single parents and the LGBT community.